Munshi Abdur Rouf: Death

-On 8 April 1971, the Pakistani Army attacked the Mukti Bahini's defensive position with 7 speed boats and 2 launches.
+On 20 April 1971, the Pakistani Army attacked the Mukti Bahini's defensive position with 7 speed boats and 2 launches.
 Their mission was to drive the Mukti Bahini away from the waterways of Rangamati and Mohalchari.
 Pakistani forces managed to disorient Mukti Bahini by coming closer to them and firing heavily.
 In the meantime, Pakistanis surrounded the freedom fighters and managed to isolate nearly 100 of them.
+There positions were given away by Chakma youth who acted spies for the Razakar forces.

 Rouf realised the threat to the entire company.
 So, he crawled forward to his trench and continuously fired towards the enemies with his automatic machine gun, managing to sink all 7 speedboats.
 As a result, the Pakistani launches retreated to a safer position and resumed firing from there.
 A mortar hit Rouf directly, and he was immediately killed.
 Rouf's valiant effort helped his company to survive, as his act saved nearly 150 soldiers of the Mukti Bahini on that day.

 Legacy

 Bangladesh Rifles College was renamed Bir Shrestha Munshi Abdur Rouf Public College in Pilkhana in 2014.
 A monument for Rouf was built by Engineering Construction Battalion (ECB-16) at Shalbagan, midpoint of the Chittagong-Rangamati road, Sapchhari.
 A high school in Manikchari Muslim Para, Mahalchhari, Khagrachari has been named after him.
 A cricket stadium has been named in Sylhet after him.

 A college in Faridpur was named after him, which was nationalised by the government.